 During the first years of operation, College Park Elementary housed grades kindergarten through seventh in an open classroom instructional setting.
 Following the opening of Brandon Junior High in 1978, seventh grade students were no longer taught at College Park.
 The open classroom format was disbanded in 1981 for a more traditional instructional arrangement.

-On June 3, 2010 a ground breaking was held for the construction of a new school that is projected to be completed in the Fall of 2011.
+A ground breaking was held for the construction of a new school June 3, 2010, and was completed in Fall 2011.

 Opening Date: 1905